OneCodeMan/SuperSpecialTimer/SuperSpecialTimer/INFO.md

 ## HISTORY

 ### November 4, 2024
+- [x] Create `OnboardingView`
+- [x] Stop button tapped when timer is active: "Are you sure you want to stop?"
+    - [x] Then: "Conclude session?"
+"Cancel session?"
 - [x] Hide the back button on timer active state.
 - [x] Timer can repeat after stopped.